-Dead End is a powerful play dramatizing the “Fatal 4” causes of road death as it portrays the stories of three characters, highlighting the consequences of their actions on the road:
+Dead End is a powerful play dramatising the “Fatal 4” causes of road death (speed, seatbelts, mobiles, drink/drugs), as it portrays the stories of three characters, highlighting the consequences of their actions on the road:

 - After one night out with Chris, Michelle has to deal with the aftermath of grave injury to herself and coming to terms with her actions, and the death of a friend.

 - Rik, who caused death due to distraction, explores the causes for his crash in detail, along with the pain of responsibility for the death of a pedestrian as the result of his lack of concentration whilst driving.

 - Chris, who crashed the car Michelle was in, claims he was not at fault, that he could take the drink and drugs and still drive.
 As the dialogue develops, attempts by Chris and Michelle to deny responsibility are turned on their head.
 Only then do we realise Chris’ fate that night.

 Delivered through monologues, theatrical action and imagery projected on screen, the audience is guided through the key messages.
 We see the build-up to and consequences of the crashes.
 Designed for the year 11 age group, the performance uses a ‘talking heads’ style, with descriptions of the accidents and the emotional scars.
 This performance has been particularly effective as a means of communicating with Year 11 students, who have proved highly receptive to this sophisticated and emotive approach.

 The performance lasts 30 minutes, and then moves directly into the workshop which lasts a further 30 minutes.

 Lesson plans are also available with this drama.